Back to Blog

 Compare individual parts

-Slower, but more accurate.
+Slower, but more precise

 After 2-4 weeks of training: